Skip to main content

 Translation memory

-Learn how to take advantage of translation memory and manage translation memory entries.
+Learn how to make the most of translation memory and manage its entries effectively.

 Ilya Krukowski avatar